sumendar/sumendar.github.io/content/home/about.md

 # About me

 I have in-depth experience on the quantitative field by gathering, organizing, aggregating, transformaing, analysing exploring and visualizing the data.
-Build, train and evaluate machine learning models using programming languages such as Python, R, Excel, Operefine, Trifacta, Talend, SQL and business intelligence tools like Tableau, Power BI including with fundamental skills on cloud and big data analytics applications...etc
+Build, train and evaluate machine learning models using programming languages such as Python, R, Excel, Operefine, Trifacta, Talend, SQL and business intelligence tools like Tableau, Power BI including with fundamental skills on cloud and big data analytics...etc

-I am currently pursuing post graduation in data science, i had bachelor’s and master’s degrees associated with STEM discipline and mainly aligned with mathematics, statistics, computer application and computer science.
+I am currently pursuing post graduation in data science, i had bachelor’s and master’s degrees relevant to STEM discipline and mainly associated with mathematics, statistics, computer application and computer science.

 My specialties includes but are not limited to: data pre-processing, data cleansing, data manipulation, data exploration, data analysis, visualisations and machine learning.